Osterie/IDATA-2304-Project/protocol.md

 ## The underlying transport protocol

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?
+- TCP
+- Port number: 30425
+- We chose TCP because it is a connection-oriented protocol, which means that it guarantees the delivery of packets to the destination node.
+This is important for our system because we want to make sure that all messages are delivered to the destination node.

 ## The architecture